 We generally recommend against intercoms that operate over a cellular connection or WiFi.
 Systems with a wired internet connection are far more reliable.
 Cellular or WiFi issues outweigh the benefits of a wireless connection.
 Instead, use a direct connection to the internet.

 Buildings are made of concrete, steel, and lots of copper wiring.
 These materials cause issues for most wireless devices.
 Internet connectivity issues frustrate staff, residents, couriers, and visitors alike.
 Imagine your visitor being stuck outside in a rainstorm while you’re unable to open your door for them because of your intercom’s internet connection.

 We suggest you pick an intercom that is wired directly to the internet and the door it controls.
 This way, no one’s ever stuck outside in the rain.

 When apartment intercom wiring is not important

-Wiring and installation costs will quickly add up if your intercom requires wiring to each apartment unit.
+Wiring and installation costs will quickly add up if your intercom requires wiring throughout the building to each apartment unit.
 What should be a quick and easy addition to your property becomes a costly and time-consuming project.
 On top of that, future upgrades will require you to rewire the building all over again.

 A good intercom system will send those calls to residents’ cell phones so they can speak with visitors and open the door for them.
-A better intercom system will let you send video calls to a mobile app so residents’ can see visitors.
+A better intercom system will let you send video calls to a mobile app so residents can see visitors.
 The best intercom system will let you do both.

 This type of hybrid system is a great choice.
 It ensures that residents who don’t have a smartphone can still get calls and provide access.
 It also prepares your building for a future where 100% of Americans have a smartphone and will receive video calls through a mobile app.

-- Connect your intercom directly to the internet
+- Connect your intercom directly to the internet.

-- Avoid a system that requires building wiring and apartment unit hardware
+- Avoid a system that requires building wiring and apartment unit hardware.

 Cloud-based intercoms also allow property managers and owners to remotely: